tmarktaylor/phmutest/README.md

 - A malformed HTML comment ending is bad.
 Make sure it ends with both dashes like `-->`.
 - A misspelled directive will be missing from the --report output.
-- If the generated test file has a compile error phmutest will raise an ImportError when importing it.
+- If the generated test file has a compile error phmutest might raise an ImportError when importing it.
 - Blocks skipped with --skip and the phmutest-skip directive are not rendered.
 This is useful to avoid above import error.